simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="148">**148 ALTAI-HIMALAYA**</a>

 thing is covered with snow and frozen.
 We try out the yaks.
 We hurry on.
 The seventh pass is Sanju.
-It is the steepest one---eighteen thousand three hundred feet.
+It is the steepest one---18,300 feet.
 But it is not long.
 How clingingly the yaks proceed!
 We are again astonished at them.
 The saddle strap around the chest of my yak gives away with a snap.
 We must bind it with cords because on the steep descents one strap will not hold.
 Only the very summit of Sanju is dangerous.
 There the yak must skillfully jump across the crevice between two upper crags of a bare rock.
 There you must resign yourself to the surefootedness of the yak.
 Gegen falls down from his yak, but happily only bruises his leg.
 It might be worse.
 Of course on the northern side is a great amount of snow.
 We must hasten; and slipping on the sharp zigzags, we descend steeply.
 It is best not to take mountain sticks with sharp points---those with flat metallic points are better.
 In the silvery fog, the snow mountains completely merge.
 It is a pity to bid farewell to the heights, where, although it is cold, it is crystally pure and reverberating!
 There the word, desert, itself sounds like a challenge to all cities already transformed into ruins, or not yet thus fallen.

-Why does it seem so sad to depart further from Kunlun, from the most ancient ridge?
+Why does it seem so sad to depart further from Kwen lun, from the most ancient ridge?

 The encampments of Mountain Kirghiz start again.
 The women and children are clean---one does not see the dreadful disfiguring skin diseases.